Skip to menu Skip to content Skip to footer

 Overview

-The course provides participants with key knowledge and skills to identify, interpret and draw informed conclusions from a range of data sources, and translate these insights into compelling narratives to influence policy and practice.
+The course provides you with key knowledge and skills to identify, interpret and draw informed conclusions from various data sources, and translate these insights into compelling narratives to influence policy and practice.

 Upcoming courses